 Consider organizing source documents for each bid item so an easily followed audit trail exists.
-Category 47, "Drainage Systems," in Section 5-102, "Organization of Project Documents," of this manual, provides guidance, especially for large projects, for organizing source documents for drainage-related bid items.
+Category 47, "Drainage Systems," in Section 5-102, "Organization of Project Documents," of this manual, provides a very good system, especially for large projects, for organizing source documents for drainage-related bid items.
 Category 48, "Bid Item Quantity Documents," in the same manual section, describes the numbering system to be used for source documents for other bid items.